 Generally speaking, the best coffee beans from Central America, are from shade-grown coffee plants of the three primary coffee plant varietals - Arabica (Coffea arabica var. arabica), Typica (Coffea arabica var. typica), and Bourbon (Coffea arabica var. bourbon).

 Shade-Grown Bird Friendly® coffee is now sold online as well as at many restaurants and stores including all National Zoo stores.

 Shade-Grown Coffee and Espresso Brewing Tips

-For tips on brewing the perfect cup of Shade-Grown coffee see our section on Coffee Brewing.
-You can also read detailed coffee flavor profiles of Gourmet Coffees and instructions on preparing Espresso Drink Recipes.
+For tips on brewing the perfect cup of Shade-Grown coffee see our section on coffee brewing.
+You can also read detailed coffee flavor profiles of gourmet coffee and instructions on preparing Espresso Drink Recipes.